mathisonclore/mathisonclore.github.io/about.md

 permalink: /about/
 ---

 Mathison Clore recently graduated from Georgetown's School of Foreign Service.
-He majored in International Political Economy and received an honors certificate in International Business Dipolomacy.
+He majored in International Political Economy and received an honors certificate in International Business Diplomacy.
 He graduated Summa Cum Laude, a member of Phi Beta Kappa and Alpha Sigma Nu, and received the Krogh Medal and Christopher C. Joyner Memorial Prize.
 He is currently an Associate Consultant at Bain & Company in the Washington, DC office.

 Mathison has a variety of experience in professional settings both on- and off-campus, with experience within the public and private sectors.
 Most recently, Mathison worked as a summer analyst for Cornerstone Research, an enonomic consulting firm specializing in securities litigation and regulatory matters.
 There, he worked on a variety of securities fraud cases, namely matters involving initial public offerings (IPOs) and LIBOR manipulation.